AxelJunker/YouMark/README.md

 # youmark
-This Chrome extension enables you add markers to Youtube videos
+This Chrome extension lets you add markers to Youtube videos

 Readme coming soon...